71 Degrees North

 71 Degrees North is a reality television series on ITV which began broadcasting on 11 September 2010.
 Ten celebrities had to battle it out to see who would make it to the 71st parallel north, with challenges along the way.
-It returned for a second series in 2011.
+It returned for a second and final series in 2011.

 Broadcast

 71 Degrees North is a British adaptation of the Norwegian television series 71° nord, which had been broadcast on TVNorge since 1999, and adapted in Sweden, Denmark, Poland, The Netherlands, and Belgium.
 The format was distributed by Banijay International.
 Mazda formerly sponsored the show, Continental tires were the final sponsors.

 In the UK, the show was made by London-based production company Fever Media and finished broadcasting its first series on 2 November 2010.
 The show was aired at 9 pm on Tuesday nights.
 Series 1 hosts were Gethin Jones and Kate Thornton.
 Marcus Patric was crowned champion after a closely fought final with Gavin Henson in the first series.

 A second series was commissioned by ITV and started airing on 13 September 2011 hosted by Paddy McGuinness and Charlotte Jackson with 12 celebrities taking part.
 As with the first series, the second series aired on Tuesday evenings at 9 pm.
 In 2011, six countries acquired both series of the UK version.
 They were: TV Norge, Network Ten in Australia, TVNZ in New Zealand, Sic in Portugal, TV5 in Finland and Évasion in Canada.

-On 19 June 2012, it was announced by ITV that 71 Degrees North had been axed after two series.